open-telemetry/opentelemetry-demo/src/reactnativeapp/README.md

 npm run ios
 ```

-Note that for all the above commands a release build is created rather than a debug
+Note that for the above commands a server is also spun up to serve the JS bundle
-one to avoid needing a dev server to provide the JS bundle.
+to the deployed apps.

 ### Build within a container